Skip to content

 • Institution that the origin belongs to

-OSG Staff will register the origin and respond with the Resource Name that the origin was registered as.
+OSG Staff will register the origin and respond with the Resource Name.

 Once you have that information, edit /etc/pelican/config.d/15-osdf.yaml, and set XRootD.Sitename: